Who is Eligible for VA Home Loans?

 You may be eligible – even if you are not active duty military.
 The list of those who are eligible has expanded to include:

 - Reserve members

 - Some surviving spouses

-In addition to falling into one of the above categories, you must also have good credit, sufficient income, and a valid Certificate of Eligibility (COE).
+You must also have good credit, sufficient income, and a valid Certificate of Eligibility (COE).
 Active duty members generally qualify after about six months of service, and Reservists and members of the National Guard must wait six years before they can apply, unless they’re called to active duty before that time.
 In that case, they gain eligibility after 181 days of active duty service.
 Still unsure if you’re eligible?
 Speak with your HomeBridge Mortgage Loan Originator or check the Department of Veterans Affairs website for a detailed list of VA Loan requirements for military members, veterans, and military spouses.

 - Competitive interest rates